EGG-SR: Embedding Symbolic Equivalence into Symbolic Regression via Equality Graph: Theoretical Justification

 Finally, the model parameters are updated using gradient-based optimization (e.g., the Adam optimizer) with either the classic policy gradient estimator $g(\theta)$ or the proposed \method-based estimator $g_{\mathtt{egg}}(\theta)$.
 The whole pipeline is visualized in Figure~\ref{fig:egg-drl-pipeline}.

-\textbf{Connection to Existing Research.} Several techniques have been introduced to reduce the variance of policy gradient estimates.
+\textbf{Connection to equivalence-aware learning in DRL.} Several techniques have been introduced to reduce the variance of policy gradient estimates.
 One widely used approach is the control variate method, where a baseline is subtracted from the reward to stabilize the gradient~\citep{DBLP:conf/uai/WeaverT01}.
 Another idea is Rao-Blackwellization~\citep{8a19a051-2be1-32f8-8b83-075ff1f85473}.
 Other approaches, such as reward reshaping~\citep{DBLP:conf/nips/ZhengOS18}, modify rewards for specific state-action pairs.
 Inspired by stochastic variance-reduced gradient methods~\citep{johnson2013accelerating,DBLP:conf/iclr/0002FKLL21}, \cite{DBLP:conf/icml/PapiniBCPR18} proposed a variance-reduction technique tailored for policy gradients.

 Unlike these existing methods, our proposed \method is the first to reduce variance through the domain knowledge of the symbolic regression application, and show a seamless integration into the learning framework and attain reduced variance.